What Does History Say?

 Present-day 2022 finds North Korea having launched a record number of missiles following a two-year hiatus from testing.

-The Hwasong-18, the country’s first solid-fuel ICMB, has been tested repeatedly since 2022.
+North Korea has tested the Hwasong-18, the country’s first solid-fuel ICMB, repeatedly since 2022.
 It takes less time to launch and is easier to conceal; therefore, testing has continued through 2023.

-if this technology can be perfected, it will make a preemptive strike on North Korea’s nuclear weapons less likely to succeed.
+if this technology gets perfect results, it will make a preemptive strike on North Korea’s nuclear weapons less likely to succeed.

 North Korean leader Kim Jong-il hosted high-ranking delegations from China and Russia in July 2023, promising to improve ties with both countries.

-However, now more than ever, it is crucial that tensions on the Korean Peninsula be reduced.
+However, now more than ever, it is crucial there should be a reduction of tensions on the Korean Peninsula.

 South Korean President Yoon addressed both the need to de-escalate the situation on the Korean peninsula and China’s role in doing so.